Diversifying Your Investments With Real Estate

 Mortgage lenders aren’t necessarily created equal, and shopping around can help you get a much better offer.
 Even a small reduction in your interest rate could lead to substantial savings, so it’s worth taking some time to evaluate different lenders.
 Fortunately, it’s easy to get quotes from multiple lenders online.

-That said, the interest rate isn’t the only thing to consider when looking at mortgage options.
+That said, the interest rate isn’t the only thing to consider when considering mortgage options.
 Closing costs can also be a substantial expense, and longer terms allow interest to accumulate over a longer period of time.
 The first or most convenient option isn’t always the best choice.

-Real estate is an intimidating field for new investors, and online services are the simplest way to get started.
-LendingClub, Prosper, and similar websites are designed to connect investors to borrowers who need help with a variety of real estate projects.
+Real estate is an intimidating field for new investors, and online services are the simplest way to start.
+LendingClub, Prosper, and similar websites are designed to connect investors to borrowers who need help with various real estate projects.
 For example, a user who wants to renovate their home may not have enough capital to complete the project on his or her own.
 Online investors can offer assistance with finance in exchange for distributions on either a quarterly or monthly basis.

 Of course, this kind of investment is naturally less liquid than many other ways to use your money, and you won’t be able to simply sell your shares like you could with a stock or mutual fund.
 It’s important to understand that this is a speculative option—it may take some time to get your initial investment back and start generating returns.

-Furthermore, some online real estate investment services are intended for wealthy investors who already have experience.
+Furthermore, some online real estate investment services are intended for wealthy investors with experience.
 For example, certain websites only accept investments from accredited investors who have at least $1 million in net worth or $200,000 in annual income, but there are other ways to invest online if you don’t meet those qualifications.

 Flipping homes comes with a higher degree of risk, a higher barrier to entry, and more hands-on work, but it also provides an incredible opportunity for profit.
-Renovating a home can substantially increase its value, allowing you to generate a significant return if you have the knowledge and experience to effectively fix up the property.
+Renovating a home can substantially increase its value, generating a significant return if you have the knowledge and experience to fix the property effectively.

-While flipping properties may not be approachable for brand-new investors on your own, it can be effective if you cooperate with someone who has more experience.
+While flipping properties may not be the right asset for brand-new investors on your own, it can be effective if you cooperate with someone with more experience.
 You can offer time or money if they provide the expertise to identify good values and coordinate repairs and renovations.

-If you don’t have cash on hand to cover the cost of a second home, consider moving into the new property until you’re able to fix it up and find a buyer.
-From there, you can either use the sale value to cover a new purchase or simply rent a new place until you’re able to repeat the process.
+If you don’t have cash on hand to cover the cost of a second home, consider moving into the new property until you can fix it up and find a buyer.
+From there, you can use the sale value to cover a new purchase or simply rent a new place until you can repeat the process.

 Over time, you may generate enough revenue from flipping homes to be able to cover other real estate investments.
-You’ll also gain the expertise necessary to fix up properties on your own without assistance from someone with more experience.
+You’ll also gain the expertise necessary to fix up properties independently without assistance from someone with more experience.

-Real estate investment trusts, also known as REITs, are an increasingly popular way to put money into real estate.
+Real estate investment trusts, or REITs, are an increasingly popular way to put money into real estate.
 In contrast to managing a rental property or renting out a room, you won’t need to get involved with any specific piece of real estate.

-These trusts are a great way to start investing in real estate as they don’t require as much experience or day to day work.
+These trusts are a great way to start investing for income from real estate as they don’t require as much experience or day-to-day work.
 Many real estate investment trusts also pay dividends, giving you more money to save, spend, or invest depending on your financial situation.

 Most REITs are traded publicly, and you should start with these types of trusts unless you’re highly confident in another investment.
-It’s almost always easier to sell a publicly-traded REIT investment than one that isn’t sold on the market.
+It’s almost always easier to sell a publicly-traded REIT investment than one not sold on the market.
 Furthermore, this allows you to invest through a conventional brokerage firm.